 - Sales tax

 Invoice Ninja has over 45 payment processing integrations.
 If you’re looking for other third-party integrations, you won’t find them, but you will find a Zapier integration, which connects Invoice Ninja with over 1000 other apps and add-ons.

-Invoice Ninja is a strong invoicing software with plentiful automations and a great free plan for small businesses.
-While the software might not have the feature depth to support large businesses, small businesses could benefit from Invoice Ninja’s feature set and affordability.
+Invoice Ninja is strong invoicing software with plentiful automations and a great free plan for small businesses.
+While the software might not have the feature-depth to support large businesses, small businesses could benefit from Invoice Ninja’s feature set and affordability.
 Invoice Ninja is also the way to go if you want open-source invoicing software.